dougeby/IntuneDocs/InTuneDocs/get-started/what-to-know-before-you-start-microsoft-intune.md

 ---

-# Prerequisites to getting started with Intune
+# Supported devices and browsers

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

-This guidance is for system administrators responsible for device management in the enterprise.
-For help using Intune on your mobile device, see [frequently asked questions about the Intune Company Portal](https://docs.microsoft.com/intune/enduser/company-portal-frequently-asked-questions).
+This article is for system administrators responsible for device management in the enterprise.
+For help installing Intune on devices, see [using Intune on your device](https://docs.microsoft.com/intune/enduser/company-portal-frequently-asked-questions).

 Before you start setting up Microsoft Intune, review the following requirements: